ShyftXero/byoctf_discord/README.md

 ```

 ## Info that may be redundant...
+This was built with Shell On The Border in mind so it may not be suitable for any other events.

 Whoa... this was harder to do that I thought it would be... but CTFs are fun and so is running them.

 lot's of edge cases to consider for you pesky hackers...